| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 determining the orbital speed of the unseen planet.
 This is also

-The tool used to measure the spectra of an object
+called the radial velocity. | The tool used to measure the spectra of an object

 is called a spectrograph.
 There are many different flavors of